samstarling/blog.lawrencejones.dev/_posts/2020-11-08-connected-data.md

 The thrust of this article is that a connected dataset is worth more than the sum of its parts.
-By exporting such a variety of data sources in BigQuery, we can combine them ways that aren’t practical to predict in advance.
+By exporting such a variety of data sources in BigQuery, we can combine them in ways that aren’t practical to predict in advance.

 We’ll combine two such sources to answer our question: the `webhooks` table of our relational Postgres database, and HTTP request logs.